BitSwap-BiFi/assets-dex/README.md

 ### Stablecoins

--  Wrapped USD: Vaults using USD dollar
+-  Wrapped USD: Vaults using USD dollar backed by 100% BTC
--  Wrapped EUR: Vaults using EURO
+-  Wrapped EUR: Vaults using EURO backed by 100% BTC

 ### Tokenized World